 Help!
 My kids only like the store bought smoothies!

 - Try natural sweeteners.
-Stevia, honey, and maples syrup are all great options.
+Stevia, honey, and maple syrup are all great options.
 Even try using a bit of normal sugar to add some sweetness.
 Chances are that it will still be MUCH less than ones you buy in stores.
 Weigh your options and make a decision that’s right for you.

 - Have specific, fun smoothie cups.
 My boys know that when these specific cups come out of the cupboard, it’s smoothie time.
 They get excited about their fun, special cups!